-So you are out dry camping and it is hot!
-You are wishing you could run your A/C unit to get some relief, but you can’t because your generator is too small at 2000 watts.
-Think again, it is possible depending on the size of your A/C. If your A/C unit is 13,500 watts or smaller, with a soft start and if this is the only thing that you are running, then yes.
+Out dry camping and it is hot!
+You are wishing you could run your A/C unit to get some relief, but you can’t because your generator is only 2000 watts.
+Think again, it is possible to run an RV AC on a 2000 watt generator.
+If your A/C unit is 13,500 watts or smaller, with a soft start and if this is the only thing that you are running.
 This is just getting by and not running your A/C on max.
 Ideally, the best size of the generator would be in the 2800 to 3000 watt to run your A/C unit on max.
 I would still recommend the use of a soft start as there other benefits other than starting your A/C unit in stages.

 A typical A/C draws 5 to 8 times the power on startup than when they use when running.
 This causes a problem if you are using a limited amount of power available.
 A soft start is an electronic device that ramps up the power to a device, as in this case your rigs A/C unit it is running at full capacity.
 Without drawing on huge amounts of power, that would otherwise not be possible with the current power requirements.
 These devices have been around for years for your home A/C Unit, as it lowers the draw of power and prevents spikes in power consumption that might trip your breaker.
 Soft starts also reduce the wear on your A/C’s motor components from the sudden starts on stops that typically occurs in A/C units.
 Micro-Air is the first to market with this device that allows your A/C to run on a lower power draw.
 Here is a video from them explaining more about their soft-start units.

 Also of Interest: What You Need To Know When Buying A Generator

 Also of Interest: How Does Your RV Electrical System Work